-The clearer we are on our values, the more congruent we can be with our actions explains Marsha Egan
+The clearer you are on your values, the more congruent you can be with your actions explains Marsha Egan

 We hear a lot of talk about values, but what are they?
 How can you define such an intangible thing?